-The unemployment rate in the U.S. was 10.2% in July 2020, according to the Bureau of Labor Statistics, and that was actually down almost a percentage point from June.
-Among other difficulties, that represents a lot of Americans who will find themselves grappling with taxation of their unemployment benefits when the filing season rolls around next year for 2020 tax returns.
+The U.S. unemployment rate peaked in April 2020 to 14.8%—a level not seen since data collection began in 1948—before declining to a still-high 7.6% in December to close out the year.
+That represents a lot of Americans who will find themselves grappling with taxation of their unemployment benefits when the filing season rolls around in 2021 for 2020 tax returns.

-Although not every recipient may be aware, the unemployment benefits many taxpayers have been getting for months are taxable.
-That includes the extra $600 per week that was provided by the federal government in response to the coronavirus pandemic, Chip Capelli, owner of Chip Capelli, Accountant based in Provincetown, Mass., told The Balance via email.
+The unemployment benefits that many taxpayers received for months are taxable income.
+That includes the extra $600 per week that was provided by the federal government in response to the coronavirus pandemic, Chip Capelli, owner of Chip Capelli, Accountant based in Provincetown, Massachusetts, told The Balance via email.

 How Taxes on Unemployment Benefits Work

-You must still report your unemployment compensation on your tax return even if, for some reason, you don’t receive a Form 1099-G.
+You must still report your unemployment compensation on your tax return even if you don’t receive a Form 1099-G for some reason.

-Not only is unemployment compensation taxable, but as taxable income, it can affect some tax credits you might be eligible for and are counting on to defray some of those 2020 taxes due.
+Not only is unemployment compensation taxable, but receiving it can affect some tax credits you might be eligible for and are counting on to defray those 2020 taxes due.

 “Something else to consider is if you usually get the Earned Income Credit (EIC) each year,” Capelli said.
 “While unemployment benefits aren’t considered ‘earned income,’ they do influence your adjusted gross income (AGI), which is used to calculate the EIC.”